 Seventy percent of the time, home owners remain in the home until it sells so occupied stagers work with existing items.
 In a perfect scenario, the owner’s furniture and accessories are visually appealing BUT this is the real world.
 There are instances when we need to pull a rabbit out of our hat to make Aunt Sally’s ginormous hand-me-down sofa present well in photographs.
 Occupied staging is a cost effective option for sellers who may not have the funds or desire to empty their homes to bring in rental furniture.

 A staged home is still more likely to bring a larger return compared to an unstaged home.
 Stagers may suggest purchasing new throws, pillows, towels and other tasteful accessories to complete rooms.
 Y’all need new towels anyway…right?
 The fees associated with occupied staging are generally by the hour or the project.
 In my area, the hourly rate is currently around $75-$90.

 This is the process of bringing furniture an accessories to empty or near empty homes.
 Stagers either own or rent their pieces.
 The variables associated with vacant staging are plentiful.
 The prices listed here are based on input from several of my staging peers.
 Vacant staging generally runs between $400-$800 per room.
 The price is based on the size of the home, geography, and furniture pieces.
 For a quick estimate, sellers should plan on paying roughly 1-3 percent of the listing price to stage a vacant home.

 The rooms that are most often staged are the family, kitchen, and the master.
 Often, the cost of the hands-on staging service is packaged into the initial fee, but once the home has been properly staged, the price may be adjusted to only include the furniture rental.

 So there you have it.
-You are now you in the know.
-Although we are a unique breed, stagers share the same bottom line which is to help you sell your home quickly and for top dollar.
-If you are selling a home, contact me so we can get started today!
+You are now in the know.
+Although we are a unique breed, stagers share the same goal which is to help you sell your home quickly and for top-dollar.